tianchengzhe/EllipTrack_docs/docs/outputs.rst

 *  *accumulated_jitters* :gray:`(m x n x p x 2 integer matrix)` --- Jitter values.

-   For movie captured in Row i and Column j, jitters between Frame 1 and Frame t are stored in ``accumulated_jitters(i,j,t,:)``.
+   For the movie captured in Row i and Column j, the jitters between Frame 1 and Frame t are stored in ``accumulated_jitters(i,j,t,:)``.

    .. code-block:: matlab